Dragonball Evolution (soundtrack): Reception

 The album received a fair reception in contrast to its corresponding film.
 In his Evolution review, Zac Bertschy of Anime News Network gave the score a C grade.
 Christopher Coleman of TrackSounds praised the soundtrack, stating that Tyler's status as a fan of the series helped fuel his performance.
 He then recommended the album for those who enjoyed Tyler's work in such films as Timeline and Eagle Eye.
 David Abraham Dueck referred to the soundtrack as "a solidly engaging, robust, and complex musical thrill ride".
 Yet he felt that it wasn't groundbreaking, stating that did very little to stylistically deviate from Tyler's other works.
 Tom Hoove of ScoreNotes gave the soundtrack an eight out of ten, citing the music as respectable.
 Yet like Dueck, Hoove would comment that the score was not groundbreaking, he then continued that the percussion sequences were easy to get into, and would also go on record citing "Chasing Dragonballs" and "Grime Vinyl" as favorite tracks.
 James Southall of Movie Wave gave the soundtrack three and a half stars.
-As he felt that while the soundtrack played too long, it was not much of a problem.
-Tyler was able to keep his pace throughout the film.
+As he felt that while the soundtrack played too long, it was not much of a problem, as "Tyler was able to keep his pace throughout the film".
 He would also describe that album as an amalgamation of Timeline and Danny Elfman's Batman and Spider-Man scores.